resteorts/modern-bayes/README.md

 The course webpage is meant to be a place such that you don't have to interact with github unless you choose to.
 The goal is that nearly all course materials should be accessible from this one place.

+An introductory video of the course webpage can be found here: https://github.com/resteorts/modern-bayes/blob/master/intro-to-webpage/intro-to-webpage.mp4?raw=true

 The syllabus is a comprehensive place regarding expectations for STA 360.

 [Syllabus](https://github.com/resteorts/modern-bayes/blob/master/syllabus/syllabus-sta360-fall20.pdf)